temporalio/documentation/docs/configure-temporal-server.md

 ---
-id: configuring-temporal-server
+id: configure-temporal-server
-title: Configuring Temporal
+title: Configure Temporal
-sidebar_label: Configuring Temporal
 ---

 Temporal Server configuration is found in `development.yaml` and may contain the following possible sections: